The gorge of Samaria is situated in the National park of Samaria,

 The Samaria National Park has traditionally always

 opened to the public at the beginning of May.
-It is often been possible to enter the gorge of Samaria in April from the bottom part but this depends on the weather and the amount of work needed to restore the path after the winter rains.
+It has often been possible to enter the gorge of Samaria at some point in April from the bottom part but this depends on the weather and the amount of work needed to restore the path after the winter rains.

 So the opening dates of the gorge vary: it could open a little before the 1st of May, on the 1st of May or later (if the weather is bad or repair work is late).
 You can read a little more information about it at this short article When will the gorge of Samaria open this year?
 It was written in 2012 but it's always relevant.

 The gorge of Samaria will also be closed on rainy days (when there is a danger of rock falls).

 The park opens daily at daylight (so the exact time will vary depending on the time of the year) and closes in the evening.
 If you want to enter the park after around 14.00 you will not be allowed past the first quarter of the walk and will need to return to your starting point.

 You have to pay an entrance fee of Euro 5.00 to enter the park (free to children under 15, half price to students).